uclaacm/learning-lab-crash-course-su20/09-intermediate-react-1/README.md

 // 3
 ```

-But this is pretty unelegant, and importantly, **developers forget to do it**.
+But this is pretty inelegant, and importantly, **developers forget to do it**.
 So, what can we do?

 ### Arrow Functions